miles-crighton/react-tweet-parser/README.md

 This function takes the same arguments as `createTweetComponent` but returns an array of JSX Elements.

 With access to each JSX element this allows manipulation of each element's props and can also allow for filtering of required components.

-## Installation

-Currently the library is only available via `git clone react-tweet-parser`

 ## Types